smarie/python-parsyfiles/README.md

                  '3_generic': [Generic MF Object parser (based on 'parsyfiles defaults' to find the parser for each attribute),
                                $Multifile Dict parser (based on 'parsyfiles defaults' to find the parser for each item) => <dict_to_object>$]}}
 ```
-Looking at the entries for `.txt` and `.yaml`, we can find back the ordered list of parsers tried in the above example
+Looking at the entries for `.txt` and `.yaml`, we can find back the ordered list of parsers that were automatically tried in the above example.

 ### 3- Multifile objects: combining several parsers